kash2277/CS410-Project-5/README.md

 Open the main.cpp file in the src folder and

--Make sure to change the value of joystick pins for input reading according to your joystick connection with ESP32 and the name of the sender, recipient atsign keys and new at_key name for the message.
+-Make sure you change the value of joystick pins for input reading according to your joystick connection with ESP32 and make sure you change the name of the sender, recipient atsign keys and new at_key name for the message.

--Run "Build" under "Project Tasks.”This will give if there are any errors in the project.
+-Run "Build" under "Project Tasks”.This will give if there are any errors in the project.

 -Now upload the project to the ESP32.
 First, put the ESP32 into download mode by holding down the BOOT button and pressing the RESET button while still holding the BOOT button.
 It should be in download mode as long as you are holding BOOT down.